AWS Glossary

 Definition

 The AWS Well-Architected Framework is a set of best practices and design principles for building secure, high-performing, reliable, and cost-optimized applications on AWS.
-It provides a systematic approach to evaluating architecture against five pillars: Operational Excellence, Security, Reliability, Performance Efficiency, and Cost Optimization.
+It provides a systematic approach to evaluating architecture against six pillars: Operational Excellence, Security, Reliability, Performance Efficiency, Cost Optimization, and Sustainability (added November 2021).

 Operational Excellence